Lictor: Eligibility

-Originally, lictors were chosen from the plebeians, but through most of Roman history, they seemed to have been freedmen.
 Centurions from the legions were also automatically eligible to become lictors on retirement from the army.
-They were, however, definitely Roman citizens, since they wore togas inside Rome.
 A lictor had to be a strongly built man, capable of physical work.
-Lictors were exempted from military service, received a fixed salary (of 600 sesterces, in the beginning of the Empire), and were organized in a corporation.
+Lictors were exempted from military service, received a fixed salary (of 600 sestertii, in the beginning of the Empire), and were organized in a corporation.
 Usually, they were personally chosen by the magistrate they were supposed to serve, but it is also possible that they were drawn by lots.